iterative/dvc.org/content/docs/command-reference/exp/run.md

 execution. `dvc exp show` will mark queued experiments with an asterisk `*`.

 Use `dvc exp run --run-all` to process this queue.
 Adding `-j` (`--jobs`), queued experiments can be run in parallel for better performance.
+This creates a temporary workspace copy (in `.dvc/tmp/exp<n>` where _n_ is the job number) for each subprocess.

 ⚠️ Parallel runs are experimental and may be unstable at this time. ⚠️ Make sure you're using a number of jobs that your environment can handle (no more than the CPU cores).

-> Note that each job runs an entire pipeline serially — DVC makes no attempt to
+> Note that each job runs the entire pipeline (or `targets`) serially — DVC
-> distribute stages within pipelines among jobs.
+> makes no attempt to distribute stage commands among jobs.

 ## Options

-> In addition to the following options, `dvc exp run` also accepts all the
+> In addition to the following, `dvc exp run` accepts all the options in
-> options in `dvc repro`, with the exception that `--no-commit` has no effect
+> `dvc repro`, with the exception that `--no-commit` has no effect here.
-> here.

 - `-S [<filename>:]<params_list>`, `--set-param [<filename>:]<params_list>` -
   set the specified `dvc params` for this experiment. `filename` can be any